RetroReversing/retroReversing/pages/ps2/PS2DemoDisks.md

 Wallace & Gromit: The Curse of the Were-Rabbit | PS2SDK | Uses same engine as Project Zoo `fgdk3` (Frontier Game Development Kit 3?)

 ---

+# Potential Demos to try
+OPS2M Demo Disc 72 - Driver Parallel Lines apparently has .MAP files in the .IMG file according to Fireboyd78 on AssemblerGames forums [^1]

+# References
+[^1]: Driver Parallel lines with MAP files in it - https://assemblergames.com/threads/ops2m-demo-disc-72-driver-parallel-lines-late-05-beta-demo-download.66661/